SteelSeries Apex Pro Gen 3 Keyboard Review

 Our Verdict

 The SteelSeries Apex Pro Gen 3 is excellent for gaming.
 It has remarkably good latency performance suitable for playing games in any genre and at any competitive level.
-Its switches allow you to customize actuation and reset points, and the software supports a wide range of features like Rapid Trigger, Dual Actuation, and Protection Mode that can give you noticeable advantages in certain gaming scenarios.
-Unfortunately, we noted that the accuracy of some actuation settings is quite poor, which can defeat the purpose of setting extremely sensitive actuation distances for competitive gaming.
-For more details, see the Keystrokes section.
+Its switches allow you to customize actuation and reset points, and the software supports a wide range of features, including Rapid Trigger, Dual Actuation, and Protection Mode, which can provide noticeable advantages in certain gaming scenarios, such as tap-strafing in competitive FPS games.

 Pros